Devansh-Sanghvi/log_analysis/README.md

 3)Days when errors were more than 1% of overall days requests

 -Requirements

 It requires PostgreSQL, Python in order to run.

-Database Set-up
+-Database Set-up

 using this 'psql -d news -f newsdata.sql' you will be able to connect to datbase and run the sql file. get newsdata.sql https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip.

-How to run
+-How to run
 In order to run you need to run python3 log_analysis.py